beyondsanity/ngx-freshchat/README.md

         ...
 ```

-##Usage
+## Usage
-The library can be used as a service.
-Just import it and launch the init command:
+Import the service and launch the init command:

 ```
 constructor(private chat: NgxFreshChatService) {}